firebolt-db/firebolt-db.github.io/docs/using-the-cli.md

 You can establish and change configuration settings by:

-* [Using the configure command](#using-the-configure-command) saves configuration parameters as defaults for repeated CLI sessions.
+* [Using the configure command](#using-the-configure-command).
+This saves configuration parameters as defaults for repeated CLI sessions.

-* [Passing configuration parameters as command options](#passing-configuration-parameters-as-command-options) makes one-time configuration changes for a specific command.
+* [Passing configuration parameters as command options](#passing-configuration-parameters-as-command-options).
+This makes one-time configuration changes for a specific command.

-* [Using environment variables](#using-environment-variables) adds flexibility and isolates credentials for additional security.
+* [Using environment variables](#using-environment-variables).
+This adds flexibility and isolates credentials for additional security.

 ### Using the configure command